Analyzer2210cau/Effort-Aware-Package-Metrics/Effort-Aware-Replication/ReadMe.txt

-Effort-Aware Classification: This folder contains data-sets and R-scripts for experimental analysis of effort aware classification models.
+Effort-Aware Classification: This folder contains data-sets and R-scripts file for experimental analysis of effort aware classification models.
-Effort-Aware Ranking: This folder contains data-sets and R-scripts for generating graphical model of effort-aware ranking.
+Effort-Aware Ranking: This folder contains data-sets and R-scripts files for generating graphical model of effort-aware ranking.

-working directory is "script_r" folder.
-This "script_r" folder consists of R scripts and README.txt that explains how to run R scripts.
+Inside each folder mentioned there is README.txt file that explains how to run R scripts.